withtally/gov_deployer/README.md

 ```

 #### Bravo Delegator

+Bravo delegator is the main contract which points to the other contracts and should be the admin of the timelock.

 When the bravo delegator is deployed the governance is initialized.
 This is the last contract you deploy in the Bravo schema.
 You can find the dao contract code here: [GovernorBravoDelegator.sol](contracts/Compound/GovernorBravoDelegator.sol)